protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [Astanor](https://astanor.com/) - Investing to give rise to a future of food that is nourishing, regenerative, scalable, trusted and delicious.
 * [Congruent Ventures](https://congruentvc.com/) - Creating the companies that will positively impact how we move, create, eat, and live.
 * [Cultivian Sandbox](https://cultiviansbx.com/) - Investing in innovative food and agriculture technology companies.
+* [Pontifax Agtech](https://www.pontifaxagtech.com/) - Investing globally in growing businesses that improve agricultural productivity, nutrition, health, sustainability and supply chain efficiency.
+* [Unovis](https://www.unovis.vc/) - Investing in successful entrepreneurs driving innovation throughout the food system.
+* [S2G Ventures](https://www.s2gventures.com/) - Focusing on companies that harness the power of food innovation to create better outcomes for people and the planet.

 ### Energy and Resources
-* [EIT InnoEnergy](https://www.innoenergy.com/) - Supporting sustainable energy innovations which provide industry with risk free, pioneering new technologies that reduce energy costs, increase system performance, decrease greenhouse gas (GHG) emissions, create jobs, and increase competitiveness.
+* [EIT InnoEnergy](https://www.innoenergy.com/) - Supporting sustainable energy innovations which provide industry with risk free, pioneering new technologies that reduce energy costs, increase system performance, decrease greenhouse gas emissions, create jobs, and increase competitiveness.
 * [Blue Bear Capital](https://bluebearcap.com/) - Investing in companies that accelerate the development of a profitable and sustainable energy future.
 * [Braemar Energy Ventures](http://www.braemarenergy.com/) - Making early, ahead-of-the-curve bets in transformative energy-tech and related companies which contribute to global sustainability and help combat climate change.
 * [Clean Energy Ventures](https://cleanenergyventures.com/) - Investing in companies commercializing disruptive advanced energy technologies and business model innovations.